 A Country Boy on a City Boy Basketball Team

-While our Bluford Trojans basketball team achieved great success as a small school team in 1967-1968 and 1968-1969, our next door neighbor, giant Mt.
-Vernon High School, also had two superb seasons during that time.
-During the 1968-1969 season, the Rams made it to the Super Sectional level of state tourney play, winning the championship and moving on to the Elite Eight.
+Some of the great Illinois high school basketball players sometimes get lost in the shuffle.
+This is the story of one such player.
+But first, a little back story.
+During the 1968-1969 season, the Mt.
+Vernon Rams made it to the Super Sectional level of state tourney play, winning the championship and moving on to the Elite Eight.
 Lost in the shadows of that great 1968-1969 year, however, but almost as successful, was the Rams team from the year before.

 The 1967-1968 Rams squad also made it to the Super Sectional final game, losing the contest to Carbondale by a single basket.
 On that team were Tommy Williams, Mike Payne, Jim Smith, Steve Strickland, Nate Hawthorne, Terry Sledge, Bob Windhorst, Jerry Seibert, Darrell Gray, Frank Sanders, and Bob Donoho.
 The initial starters on the 1967-1968 squad were seniors Williams, Payne, and Smith—along with juniors Strickland and Hawthorne.
 All five of these players would go on to play at least one sport at four-year universities, Payne and Smith at Illinois State, Williams and Hawthorne at Southern Illinois University, and Strickland at the University of Mississippi.
 Hawthorne would later play in the NBA.

 While running his own hay hauling crew helped build his teenage confidence, Terry’s success in basketball at Mt.
 Vernon High School were hard earned, coming at a slower pace.
+He was first discovered by Mt.
+Vernon coaches playing in the city’s church league.
 In his sophomore year, 1966-1967, two of Terry’s classmates, Steve Strickland, and later in the season, Nate Hawthorne, moved up to starting varsity.
 The next year, despite his height, Terry had still not cracked the starting varsity lineup when the season started.
 The initial 1967-1968 team starters, as noted, featured three very solid seniors—Tommy Williams, Mike Payne, and Jim Smith—along with juniors Steve Strickland and Nate Hawthorne.
 They were a powerful combination, one that Terry could not seemingly hope to break in to, leaving his talents undiscovered.

 Unfortunately, Terry’s big break came about this time at the expense of his good friend, Steve Strickland.
 Steve caught some kind of lingering virus after the holiday tournament and just could not seem to shake it.
 Steve’s last big game was in late January of 1968, a game where he was the top Mt.
 Vernon scorer with twenty one points, but one where the Benton Rangers pounded the Rams 87-73, tying Mt.
 Vernon for first place in the conference.
 Terry, who did not start, had only two points in that game.